 Cost Comparision

 The Raspberry Pi Pico W is a lot cheaper than the official Arduino boards.
-For example, at the time of publishing this article, Arduino UNO R3 is priced at $27 while Pico W cost just $6.
+For example, at the time of publishing this article, Arduino UNO R3 is priced at $27 while Pico W costs just $6.

 Although a lot of cheap Arduino clones are available, their quality may not be satisfactory.
 The official Arduino boards with on-board Bluetooth and Wi-Fi are significantly more expensive than a Raspberry Pi Pico W.